 STEP 1: Blend dry ingredients together in a medium bowl.

-STEP 3 Whisk together WET ingredients into a 2 C measuring Cup.
+STEP 3 Whisk together WET ingredients.

 Flour your cookie cutter and begin cutouts from the outside working in towards the center of dough.
 Once cut, place scones directly onto parchment lined baking sheet.
 Continue until all are cut out.